ml-research/vlol-dataset-gen/README.md

 Therefore, you need to start multiple docker containers each generation images at different indices at the dataset.
 Keep in mind to use different docker containers as the blender engine has problems to render parallel.

-### Decision rule
+## Decision rule

-The labels of the generated train are derived from the selected prolog classification rule.
+The labels of the generated train are derived from the selected classification rule.
+The generated trains are subject to a balanced class distribution.
-The generated trains are subject to a balanced class distribution accordingly we have an equal number of trains heading eastbound and westbound within our dataset.
+Accordingly, we have an equal number of trains heading eastbound and westbound within our dataset.
+The different rules allow us to increase or decrease the complexity of the rule-based problem which is incorporated into our dataset.

+In the `example_rules` folder we provide a selection of predefined rules with varying degrees of complexity.
+The rules are expressed in the Prolog description language.
+In the case you want to define your own personal rules select and adjust the `example_rules/custom_rule.pl` according to your requirements.
+For this you can either rely on the predefined set of predicates described in the section below or create your own descriptors.
 Be aware that defining a very specific decision rules can have a strong influence on the distribution of train attributes, which in turn can lead to similar images being generated as it might become difficult to create random variations based on a very specific rule.

-By default, we resort to the classification rule known as 'Theory X' which is defined as follows:
+By default, we resort to the classification rule known as **'Theory X'** which is defined as follows:

     There is either a short, closed car, or a car with a circular load somewhere behind a car with a triangular load.